-When preparing to implement Full Stack in a production environment, it is a good idea to thoroughly familiarize yourself with the configuration details and best practices that will streamline the entire process.
+When preparing to implement Full Stack in a production environment, it is a good idea to familiarize yourself thoroughly with the configuration details and best practices that will streamline the entire process.

-If you use SDK versions released in April 2018 or earlier, see a previous version of this topic
+If you use SDK versions released in April 2018 or earlier, see a previous version of this topic.

 These diagrams give high-level context for several items in this checklist.

 The system context diagram shows a top-level view of Optimizely and your app:

 The SDK & app container diagrams show more detail:

 The datafile is a JSON representation of OptimizelyConfig.
 It contains all the data needed to deliver and track your features and experiments for an environment in your Full Stack project.
 Learn more about the datafile.

 You have the following options for synchronizing the datafile between your Optimizely project and your application: